 Note to all financial aid recipients: Please contact the Financial Aid Office before withdrawing from classes.
 Withdrawing may affect the amount of aid you were awarded or the amount of aid you can expect to receive.

 Students who wish to withdraw officially from the college must complete a withdrawal application form.
 Students may obtain the form from the Office of Counseling Services.
 Part-time students may obtain the form from the Office of Records and Registration.
 The withdrawal will be effective as of the date the student contacts the appropriate department with the request to withdraw.

-If a student withdraws from college during the first two weeks of classes, a refund of tuition only will be processed and no courses or grades will be included on the student’s permanent record.
-If a student withdraws after the second week of classes and before 75% of the term ends, he/she will receive withdrawal designations.
+If a student withdraws from courses a refund of tuition will be processed according to the refund policy dates and no courses or grades will be included on the student’s permanent record.
+Depending on the term and the week the student is withdrawing from he/she will may receive withdrawal designations.
 However, the faculty member may still assign a grade of “F’’ if he or she properly notified the student by using the Faculty Notification of Possible Failure Form.
 After 75% of the semester is completed, students are committed to complete the courses and receive grades.
 A student who fails to officially withdraw will receive a grade of “F.” The “W” designation will not be issued after 75% of the course is completed unless extenuating circumstances prevail or without approval from the faculty member.
 The student must contact the Office of Counseling Services to document the circumstances and begin the process for filing a late withdrawal request.